nikapps/saman-ussd/README.md

 ~~~

 #### 2. Callbacks:
-Also you can pass a closure for each soap calls:
+Also you can pass a closure for each soap call:

 ~~~php
 $samanUssd->onProductInfo(function (array $codes, $language) {